 A seduction based on a misunderstood conviction that data and digital technology always call a spade for a spade.

-That seduction I call ‘Data-Driven Democracy’ and that concept will shape your life in the future.
+That seduction I call ‘Data-driven Democracy’ and that concept will shape your life in the future.
 The question is whether you trust yourself to resist the temptations.

 I. DATA-DRIVEN SURVEILLANCE

-In the contemporary data-driven democracy, we are all exposed to pervasive surveillance either voluntarily or completely without realizing it.
-Denmark is ranked first among the world’s most digitized – and thus also the most data-driven – societies.
-This also means that Danes are among the most closely observed people in the world.
+In contemporary data-driven democracy, we are all exposed to pervasive surveillance either voluntarily or completely without realizing it.
+Denmark is ranked first among the world’s most digitized – and thus also among the most data-driven societies.
+This means that Danes are among the most closely observed people in the world.
 In Denmark, we monitor ourselves – both voluntarily and involuntarily.
 But we have only just begun to realize it.